RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ### 1. VS Code

+VS Code provide `emmet abbreviation` in-built which makes it best editor for Frontend development.

 There are so many code editors in the market which are just great as vs code but the support of extensions in vs code is so much helpful and if you used to all the shortcuts and environment then it is hard to choose another editor.

 <br>

-- Some Extensions which are totally change frontend experience with vs-code.
+#### Some Extensions which are totally change frontend experience with vs-code.

 <br>